Skip to main content

 sandbox)

-nvm config set activeProfile sandbox
+nvm config set activeProfile default

 echo "Switched to sandbox environment"